 While you may think you’re ok to travel domestically within the United States freely, you may not realize that you should technically be carrying your immigration documents at all times to avoid issues.
+Especially in recent tense times surrounding immigration issues, it’s important you know whether you have to carry your documents!

 Whether crossing state borders or going on a holiday out of town, you are generally recommended to always be carrying your immigration documents with you in order to avoid problems with local, state, and federal authorities.